gpzlx1/gsampler-artifact-evaluation/README.md

 Ensure your hardware has at least 256GB memory for preprocessing the two large-scale graphs, `ogbn_papers100M` and `friendster`, in CSC format.

-To reproduce the paper's results, use the latest version from the main branch of the repository and the most recent version of the source code available at https://github.com/gsampler9/gSampler.
+To reproduce the paper's results, use the latest version from the main branch of the repository and the source code available at https://github.com/gsampler9/gSampler.

 # Dataset Preparation